-The ECC further encourages closing the feedback loop by communicating with students about how their feedback is taken into account and improvements at the programme and module level are implemented.
+Once the programme commences, the ECC recommends that the feedback loop is closed by communicating with students about how their feedback is taken into account and improvements at the programme and module level are implemented.
 This can be achieved via, e.g., utilising the existing virtual environment.

-Finally, while the EEC recognises that it is more difficult for an online programme, it advises to consider ways to familiarise students with the practice of law in Cyprus, for instance by inviting guest speakers from practice and/or by organising visits to the Court.
+While the EEC recognises that it is more difficult for an online programme, it advises to consider ways to familiarise students with the practice of law in Cyprus, for instance by inviting guest speakers from practice and/or by organising visits to the Court.